vision72/-100DaysofMLCode/4.averma12/LOG.md

 slow day.
 Dataclasses and it's uses in python
 Trying to do NN using pytorch using callbacks and annealing Reading more on torch

+# Day 72
+I created my own github pages today.
+Still need to do a lot of work though Finished almost entire notebook of implementing callbacks and annealing Ready for lesson 10 of fast.ai tomorrow